Timeline of the Joe Biden presidency (2021 Q1)

 The following is a timeline of the presidency of Joe Biden during the first quarter of 2021, beginning from his inauguration as the 46th president of the United States on January 20, 2021, to March 31, 2021.
+For his time as president-elect, see the presidential transition of Joe Biden; for a detailed account of his first months in office, see First 100 days of the Biden presidency; for a complete itinerary of his travels, see List of presidential trips made by Joe Biden (2021).
 To navigate between quarters, see timeline of the Joe Biden presidency.
 For the Q2 timeline see timeline of the Joe Biden presidency (2021 Q2).